Why is Planning Important in Herefordshire?

 - The presumption in favour of the applicant, which has been an implicit feature of the planning system in the past ought no longer to apply (Royal Commission on Environmental Pollution.
 Mar.
 2002)

-- People can be dramatically affected by planning decisions and care deeply about how new development, however small, can affect their surrounding
+- People can be dramatically affected by planning decisions and care deeply about how new development, however small, can affect their surroundings

 - To be successful the planning system should promote economic prosperity but must also command public confidence by being open, fair and impartial